gened1125/spring2024/syllabus.md

 The [course website](https://gened1125.github.io/spring2023) will be used for the **course schedule and links to all readings and problem set submissions**, while the [course Canvas](https://canvas.harvard.edu/courses/115291/) will be where you **submit your problem sets, midterm, and final paper**, and where we **send announcements** via the course emailer (be sure you have notifications turned on in Canvas!).

 ## Lecture  👨‍🏫
-Lectures are held every Monday and Wednesday from 3-4:15PM in Science Center Hall E. Lecture attendance is mandatory and part of your final grade.
+Lectures are held every Monday and Wednesday from 3-4:15PM in Science Center Hall A. Lecture attendance is mandatory and part of your final grade.
 We will use an interactive poll system ([PollEv](https://pollev.com/gened1125)) to record class participation.
 Lectures will be recorded and released after each class for review.
 If you need to miss lecture for whatever reason, please [email the Head TF (Kumaresh)](https://mail.google.com/mail/?view=cm&source=mailto&to=kumaresh_krishnan@g.harvard.edu).

 ## Section  👩‍🏫
 Sections will be held by the course TFs on different days of the week.
 Section will be a mix of content review, group discussion, and going over problem sets.
 At the beginning of the semester, every student will be assigned a section (by rank-order preference) and section attendance is mandatory and part of your final grade.
 You must attend your own section to recieve credit.
 If you need to miss section for whatever reason, please email your section TF so that you can get caught up on the material for that week.